 About Me

-My name is Mary Unger and I am a weaver and quilter based in Wisconsin.
+My name is Mary Unger and I am a weaver and fiber artist based in Wisconsin.
 I use natural materials to craft handmade textiles for everyday use.

-I have been weaving for over five years and quilting more than twenty.
-I also embroider, crochet, and enjoy other needlework crafts.
+Originally from Evanston (IL), I have been weaving for over six years and quilting for more than twenty.
+I also embroider, crochet, and enjoy other needlework arts and crafts.

-I am a member of Wisconsin Craft, the Mid-Wisconsin Visual Art Connection, and the Midwest Weavers Association.
+I am a member of Wisconsin Craft, Art MidWisconsin, the Wisconsin Handweavers Guild, the Midwest Weavers Association, and the Weavers Guild of the North Shore.
 When I am not weaving or quilting, I teach American literature and women’s, gender, and sexuality studies at a small liberal arts college in Wisconsin.

 My Work

-I work mostly in muted or neutral colors and exclusively in natural fibers (cotton, linen, wool, and alpaca), and source my yarn from local and/or small businesses.
+I work mostly in muted or neutral colors and exclusively in natural fibers (cotton, linen, wool, silk, bamboo, and alpaca), and source my yarn from local and/or small businesses.